angelfu528/BridgeTech/README.md

 ##### Landing Page

+The landing page (above the fold) consists of 4 components.

+1. The name of the company and the app logo.

+2. The sections of the landing page - Features, Pricing, About Us and Get The App.

+3. The tagline.

+4. The "Get The App" button.

+With these 4 components, I hope to grab visitors' attention when they first come to the website and encourage to download the app by placing a button at the center of the webpage.
+Aligning with the color of the app logo, I used orange yellow and white for the landing page as well.

+Image source: Entrepreneur

 ##### App UI mockups

 If you would like to provide feedback on some of the designs or have any questions, feel free to create an issue!